Donations Policy - Acceptance and Refusal

 - Protect the University’s reputation against adverse public reaction from existing or potential supporters

-The Director of External Relations will be responsible for providing such information to the Court at its meetings about the solicitation and acceptance of gifts as the Court shall determine.
+The Director of External Relations will be responsible for providing information to the Court about the solicitation and acceptance of gifts as the Court shall determine.
 As a minimum, the Director of External Relations will provide to the Court a report of all new gift agreements entered into by the University.
-(A gift agreement is required for all gifts of a cumulative value totalling £10,000 and above.)
-The report will indicate all “referral gifts”, for example, those for which a formal test of compliance with this policy has been undertaken, together with the process by which each such gift came to be accepted.
+(A gift agreement is required for all gifts of a cumulative value totalling £10,000 and above where the purpose is a project previously defined and approved.)
+The report will indicate all “referral gifts”, that is, those for which a formal test of compliance with this policy has been undertaken, together with the process by which each such gift came to be accepted.

-The operation of the policy will be reviewed formally by Court on the advice of the Audit Committee in September 2013 and at least every third year thereafter.
+The operation of the policy will be reviewed formally by Court on the advice of the Audit and Risk Committee in August 2021 and at least every third year thereafter.

-The University wants to develop a culture of philanthropic giving where responsibilities for fundraising are shared among Alumni Relations & Development (A&D) staff, the Principal, Vice‐Principals, Deans and senior officers.
-Colleges, schools and individuals are encouraged to identify and assist in soliciting prospective donors.
-The A&D staff have a wealth of professional fundraising experience, early consultation with them will ensure appropriate guidance and support to help maximize the University’s philanthropic income.
-Efforts to secure gifts from private sources must in all cases be brought to the attention of the A&D Office in advance.
-Everyone seeking to raise funds in the University’s name must work in partnership with the A&D Office to ensure compliance with this policy.
+The University wants to develop a culture of philanthropic giving where responsibilities for fundraising are shared among Development and Alumni Relations Office (DARO) staff, the Principal, Vice‐Principals, Deans and senior officers.
+Schools and individuals are encouraged to identify and assist in soliciting prospective donors.
+The DARO staff have a wealth of professional fundraising experience, early consultation with them will ensure appropriate guidance and support to help maximise the University’s philanthropic income.
+Efforts to secure donations must in all cases be brought to the attention of the Head of DARO in advance.
+Everyone seeking to raise funds in the University’s name must work in partnership with DARO staff to ensure compliance with this policy.

-The University recognizes the Dundee University Students’ Association which is a separate legal entity with its own trustee body.
-The University is committed to working in co‐operation with DUSA to ensure that maximum benefit is derived from fundraising by and on behalf of Dundee students.
+The University recognises the Dundee University Students’ Association (DUSA) which is a separate legal entity with its own trustee body.
+The University is committed to working in co‐operation with DUSA to ensure that maximum benefit is derived from fundraising by and on behalf of University of Dundee students.

-The University will refuse a donation where there is reason to believe the money results from illegal activities or where the activities of the donor are inimical to the objectives of the University.
+The University will refuse a donation where there is reason to believe the money results from illegal activities or where the activities of the donor are contrary to the objectives of the University.

 The University will not accept gifts where to do so would, in its considered opinion:

-- be directly inimical to the University’s mission, objectives and values as approved by the Court of the University from time to time.
+- directly contradicts to the University’s mission, objectives and values as approved by the Court of the University.